-Digital wage payments or digital wages are wages paid using electronic or digital means, such as transfers to bank accounts, pre-paid or payroll cards, or mobile money accounts.
-These are generally found to be faster, more secure, more transparent, and more efficient than cash.
+- Digital wage payments or digital wages are wages paid using electronic or digital means, such as transfers to bank accounts, pre-paid or payroll cards, or mobile money accounts.
+It is important to move from cash to digital wages in a responsible manner to ensure that employers and workers benefit from the transition. - ▶ Wage digitization has been ongoing in many countries, including among small enterprises, and it presents important benefits.
+Digital wages are generally found to be faster, more secure, more transparent, and more efficient than cash.
+They also have advantages in crises like the COVID-19 pandemic.